 Download the following application form and email a completed copy to firstname.lastname@example.org with the required attachments:

 If you are applying under a non-statutory scheme, you also need to complete a Nationally Coordinated Criminal History Check Form.

-If you cannot send your application by email, contact the Financial Assistance Section.
+If you cannot send your application by email, contact Legal Financial Assistance Casework.

 Complete applications will be assessed within 28 days.
 Incomplete applications will not be assessed.
 You will be notified if your application is incomplete.

 If you disagree with a decision (or any part of it), you may request a review in writing.

 If a review is sought, the whole application will be considered by a decision maker of the department who did not make the original decision.
 The written request must explain why you believe that the decision was wrong and must be received by the department within 28 days of the date of the letter.